Klipper3d/klipper/docs/G-Codes.md

 `DUMP_TMC STEPPER=<name>`: This command will read the TMC driver registers and report their values.

+#### QUERY_TMC_REGISTER
+`QUERY_TMC_REGISTER STEPPER=<name> REGISTER=<reg_name>`:
+This command will read a single TMC driver register and report the values of the fields in that register.
+It is a more lightweight version of the `DUMP_TMC` command.
+If the field is write-only, the last known value of the register will be reported.
+Otherwise, the TMC driver will be queried.

 #### INIT_TMC
 `INIT_TMC STEPPER=<name>`: This command will initialize the TMC registers.
 Needed to re-enable the driver if power to the chip is